 Many market development programmes have achieved changes in the behaviour of partner companies and/or of economic actors in their value chains – for example by facilitating new commercial linkages:

 - A review by Practical Action (2008) of a project to develop the cattle market in Guruve District, Zimbabwe, shows positive changes in company and farmer practices.
 Before the project, many cattle in this region died prematurely from preventable diseases.
 Among other things, Practical Action helped to initiate new commercial relationships between farmers and suppliers of veterinary drugs.
 As a result, Practical Action estimates that around 20,000 farmers have increased their uptake of veterinary services.

 Access to information, including through radio and other communication technologies, can also promote behavioural changes of economic actors.

 - FIT-SEMA (2004) interviewed 1111 individuals to assess the impact of the FIT SEMA Project of the ILO, which worked with Ugandan radio stations to establish small enterprise-focused programmes.
-As of 2004, 12 radio stations had started to broadcast at least one small business-focused programme due to FIT’s activities.
+As of 2004, 12 radio stations had started to broadcast at least one programme each, focused on the needs of small business, as a result of FIT’s activities.